Higgins Industries

 Higgins Industries was the company owned by Andrew Higgins based in New Orleans, Louisiana, United States.
-Higgins Industries is most famous for the design and production of the Higgins boat, an amphibious landing craft referred to as LCVP (landing craft, vehicles, personnel), which was used extensively in the Allied forces' D-Day Invasion of Normandy.
+Higgins Industries is most famous for the design and production of the Higgins boat, an amphibious landing craft referred to as LCVP (Landing Craft, Vehicle, Personnel), which was used extensively in the Allied forces' D-Day Invasion of Normandy.
 Higgins also manufactured PT boats, and produced the first American airborne lifeboat, the model A-1 lifeboat.
 The company also had a subsidiary architectural firm that designed manufacturing buildings - most famously the Michoud Assembly Facility.

-Andrew Higgins also owned the New Orleans-based Higgins Lumber and Export Co., and Higgins Aircraft, which contracted to provide aircraft for the US military during World War II.
+Andrew Higgins also owned the New Orleans–based Higgins Lumber and Export Co., and Higgins Aircraft, which contracted to provide aircraft for the US military during World War II.